samkennerly/braidcoin/README.md

 ## TODO

-books/Braid Examples:

-- LaTeX errors: \lambda -> \\lambda, \prime -> \\prime
-- %pylab is deprecated, use %matplotlib inline
-- Does python-bitcoinlib need `sudo apt-get install libssl-dev` ?

-figure out bind mount weirdness with Docker Engine for Linux

 Use scipy.sparse instead of graph-tool?
 NetworkX for drawing?

 Compare to DAG NIGHT: https://eprint.iacr.org/2022/1494.pdf

+figure out bind mount weirdness with Docker Engine for Linux